-Marion Ross played Richard's mother and later, Richard's cousin Marilyn after Trix passes away.
+Marion Ross played Richard's mother and shortly after, Richard's cousin Marilyn after Trix passes away.

-Alex Borstein originally portrayed Drella, the harpist at the Independence Inn.
+Alex Borstein originally portrayed Drella, the harpist at the Independence Inn in season 1.
 A few seasons later, she played Miss Celine, Emily's fashion consultant in a few episodes.
 Alex Borstein was originally going to be Sookie, but couldn't because of contract obligations to MADtv.
 A short clip can be found in the special features of the season 1 DVD.